FAQ

 -

-A: Homeowners are responsible for maintaining:
+Residents living on corner lots are responsible for maintaining:

 - Mailbox areas - if a mailbox is on the side of a resident's house, they are responsible for maintaining the area around it.